mzdv/basenumber-homework/README.md

 basenumber-homework
 ===================
-Homework that uses a P2P architecture and a centralized server for converting numbers.
+Homework that uses P2P architecture and a centralized server for converting numbers between several base systems.

 Additional info
 ---------------

-Written in Node.js and uses the [BMK protocol](https://github.com/mdv/bmk-over-tcp) as the transport protocol.
+Written in Node.js and uses the [BMK protocol](https://github.com/mdv/bmk-over-tcp) as the transport protocol in a slightly modified state.

 Made with love in Belgrade, Serbia.